EVEInsight/Insight/README.md

 |---|---|
 | Read Messages | Allows the bot to read command events.|
 | Send Messages | Allows the bot to communicate and display prompts to users running commands.|
-| Embed Links   | Allows the bot to post Discord embedded content containing images (ship renders, player portraits, corp/alliance logos) and hyperlinks (zKillboard and Dotlan).
+| Embed Links   | Allows the bot to post Discord rich embed content containing images (ship renders, player portraits, corp/alliance logos) and hyperlinks (zKillboard and Dotlan).
 | Mention Everyone | Allows the bot to optionally mention @here or @everyone for capital radar alerts.